JimouChen/computer-vision/README.md

 # computer-vision
-using OpenCV and some DL
+- using OpenCV
+- using Torch